Pruthavirajsingh/humanonly-extension/README.md

 Make sure `popup.html` is in your root directory or a `public/` folder.

 ## 📋 License
-MIT – built by [YourName or TeamName].
+MIT – built by Pruthavirajsingh.
 Contributions welcome!